gabrielaliera/AWS-ECS-EC2-Flask/README.md

 # AWS Compute Final Project
 ## Summary
-The aim of this project is to create a professional website using Flask and Docker, and host it on AWS.
-The infrastructure for the website will be set up, but the content will be added later.
-A Hello World Flask application will be created and Dockerized on GitHub, and a CI/CD pipeline will be established to push the Flask app to AWS.
-AWS services like IAM, ECR, ECS, and Route53 are used to create a cluster with services and task definitions to pull the image from ECR and launch the Flask app on an ECS EC2 instance.
-An application load balancer is added to direct user requests to the appropriate EC2 instance.
-I also purchased a domain name from Route53 to customize the URL.
-I faced issues with installing Docker on my laptop and pushing the image to ECR but learned about Dockerfiles and CI/CD pipelining on GitHub.
+The aim of this project is to build the infrastructure associated with continous deployment in a CI/CD pipeline.
+Using a simple Flask application, the code is packaged into Docker image, and automatic deployment is push into to AWS.
+AWS technologies used in this project include IAM, ECR, ECS, and Route53.
+Elastic Container Registery(ECR) holds the Docker image.
+When the code is push into AWS, the Flask app is launch into EC2 instances by pulling the image from ECR.
+An application load balancer is used to direct user requests to the appropriate EC2 instance, and a domain name purchased from Route53 is utilized to customize the URL.

 The steps of the project are outlined in the rest of the document with screenshots provided in the appendix.

 ## Identity Access & Management (IAM) User
 The first thing I did was to create an IAM user with the roels necessary to run the AWS Flask app.
 I did not want to use my IAM user with full administrator access because in industry users will be limited to what access is necessary for them to complete their project.
 I create a new user name AWS-ECS-FINAL with the following permission policies :